el-oso/JuilaMeetupEindhoven2022/main.md

 ---

 <section style="text-align: left;">
-    <p>I have heard people saying: "I cannot any documentation in Julia!"</p>
+    <p>I have heard people saying: "I cannot find any documentation in Julia!"</p>
     <ul>
         <li>StackOverflow is not that populated for Julia</li>
         <li>Try your local Julia group!</li>